“If it isn’t showing up in my atmospheric monitoring, what am I doing wrong?” appeals Lord Monckton in a 2013 interview

 Sponsoring the investment of 300 man-hours of programming time to create software to co-ordinate data from all water sources across the state, she next went to California Air Resources Board air-test records and found similar chemical spikes occurring simultaneously with the spiking in the water supply.
 The same body carried out tests to see if chemical pollution was being carried across from China, and was able to eliminate that as a significant source.
 All Peterson’s raw data as well as the graphed and co-ordinated data and detailed methodology are available for peer-review (including Peer-of-the-Realm -review) on her site.
 The correlation between airborne and waterborne pollution is important evidence – and it can only work one way.
 There is no other explanation for the data.
 The cover of experimentation thinly masks an operation in full swing: evidence from all over the world is consistent with Peterson’s findings.

 Peterson also states that she has evidence of atmospheric testing using space Shuttle and rocket technology to release materials including sulphur hexafluoride, barium, aluminum, trimethyl aluminum, and lithium in the ionosphere at different levels.

-A compelling selection of similar evidence president by competent professionals and revealing high concentrations of aluminum, strontium, barium, manganese and other metals, was aired before the Shasta County Board of Supervisors in California in 2014, as highlighted in this video report.
+A compelling selection of similar evidence presented by competent professionals and revealing high concentrations of aluminum, strontium, barium, manganese and other metals, was aired before the Shasta County Board of Supervisors in California in 2014, as highlighted in this video report.

 These metals are coming from somewhere.
 Patents for climate engineering specify precisely the metals being found in the samples.
 The ‘conspiracy theory’ is based on the congruence of scientific proposals, patents, visual observations and chemical analysis, establishing a hard prima facie case, not a theory.